LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlow.md

 {: .important}
 See the [Getting Started](bot-connectors-getting-started.html) guide first.

-Outlined below is a sample bot config object that is used to log the bot into **LiveEngage** as well as pass through any info required for each bot vendor.

-The following information should be provided to LivePerson.
+The following Dialogflow information should be provided to LivePerson.

 <table>
   <thead>